 Deglaze the cooking pot with the Red Wine, scraping the bottom with a whisk.
 Toss in Minced Garlic.
 Place the Chuck Roast back into the cooking pot and add the Beef Stock, Fish Sauce, Worcestershire Sauce and then add the fresh Herbs into the liquid.

 Lock on lid and close the Pressure Valve.
 Cook on High Pressure for 50 minutes.
 When Beep sounds, allow a 10 minute Natural Pressure Release.

-Open lid and add the reserved Onions and Carrots (and potatoes, if using) to the cooking pot with the Chuck Roast.
+Open lid and add the reserved Onions and Carrots (Radishes or Potatoes, if using) to the cooking pot with the Chuck Roast.

 Lock on lid and close the Pressure Valve.
 Cook on High Pressure for 4 minutes.
 When Beep sounds, allow a 10 minute Natural Pressure Release.